North Korea has launched nine missile tests so far in 2017.

 Photos taken by the club's patrons and later posted on Facebook captured Japanese and U.S. officials responding in real-time to the incident, sparking criticism about why such important meetings were not conducted in a more secure location.

-In early March, North Korea launched five medium-range Scud-type missiles.
+In early March, North Korea launched five medium-range Scud-er (extended range) missiles.
 Four traveled more than 600 miles, the upper limit of their range, into the Sea of Japan.
 The fifth took off, but later crashed.

 Three of missiles landed in waters in Japan's economic exclusion zone, which extends 200 miles from its shoreline.

 Shortly after this test occurred, the U.S. delivered the Terminal High Altitude Area Defense (THAAD) anti-missile system to South Korea, a process which the U.S. started working on with its ally after the flurry of North Korean missile tests in 2016.

 THAAD is a missile defense shield designed to intercept short and medium range missiles.

 Later in the month, North Korea tested a mobile-launched missile which exploded "within seconds of launch," according to U.S. Pacific Command.